-The GSMA is very active at the national, regional and global levels to advocate for the timely identification and release of more spectrum for mobile broadband.
-In this regard, we work with national governments and regulators, with regional organisations and the International Telecommunication Union (ITU).
+The GSMA is very active at national, regional and global levels in advocating for the timely identification and release of more spectrum for mobile broadband.
+On this issue, we work with national governments and regulators, regional organisations and the International Telecommunication Union (ITU).